Are you looking to improve image SEO on your website? When optimized properly, image search can bring many new visitors to your website.

 Additional Tips to Improve Image SEO

-For example, instead of just ‘kittens’ use ‘Kittens playing with a yellow rubber duck’.
+For example, instead of just ‘kittens’, you can use ‘Kittens playing with a yellow rubber duck’.

 Search engines are getting smarter every day.
 They can recognize and categorize images quite well.
 However, they need you to provide context to the image.